The Evolution: Static vs. Agentic

 To build an agent, you need two components:

-- The Brain (Reasoning): An LLM (like Claude 3.5 or Gemini 1.5) that can understand complex instructions and make decisions.
+- The Brain (Reasoning): An approved LLM or AI service that can understand complex instructions and propose decisions.

 - The Hands (Tools): A set of APIs or scripts (via Power Automate or Python) that the brain can call to interact with the real world.